Investors' Picks During Hong Kong Stock Correction

 As the Hong Kong stock market approaches a significant support level following its recent adjustments, an intriguing trend has emerged: the premium of the A-H share market index is on the rise once moreThis phenomenon is notably marked by a resurgence of funds flowing into the market, with industrial capital beginning to reassert its influence through share repurchases while the willingness for capital to head south increasesThis article seeks to unpack these developments and their implications for investors.

-In recent weeks, southern capital has once again established itself as a dominant force in the market, with net inflows reaching impressive figuresSpecifically, last week, the net inflow totalled 24.424 billion Hong Kong dollars, which is a new high since late June of this yearDuring the ongoing week from October 21 to 23, southern money saw a net inflow of 27.736 billion Hong Kong dollars
+In recent weeks, southern capital has once again established itself as a dominant force in the market, with net inflows reaching impressive figuresSpecifically, last week, the net inflow totalled 24.424 billion Hong Kong dollars, which is a new high since late June of this yearDuring the ongoing week from October 21 to 23, southern money saw a net inflow of 27.736 billion Hong Kong dollarsRemarkably, on October 21 alone, the net inflow soared to 12.43 billion Hong Kong dollars, setting a new record since March 23.
+These figures are not just numbers; they reflect a growing confidence among mainland investors regarding the Hong Kong market.

 Advertisements

-If this inflow pace continues, we might be looking at a record-setting year for net purchases, surpassing the all-time high seen in 2020, where the figure was 672.1 billion Hong Kong dollarsThis upward trend suggests a possible rejuvenation of investor confidence in Hong Kong stocks, hinting that the market might be entering a new growth phase.
+This upward trend suggests a possible rejuvenation of investor confidence in Hong Kong stocks, hinting that the market might be entering a new growth phase.

 In addition to external capital flows, there is a noteworthy uptick in share buybacks within the Hong Kong stock market, further emphasizing a bullish sentiment among industrial capitalData reveals that last week, there were 238 buyback cases, an increase of 44 from the previous week, marking a resurgence above the 80th percentile of the year's activityAs of October 23, a total of 253 Hong Kong stocks have initiated buybacks this year, with 55 of these exceeding 100 million Hong Kong dollars in total buyback amountsOverall, the buyback amounts have crossed 220 billion Hong Kong dollars, demonstrating strong institutional support.

-Companies like Tencent Holdings, Meituan, Xiaomi Group, and Kuaishou are leading the charge within the Hang Seng Tech Index, having executed significant buybacks this year, further reflecting their commitment to enhancing shareholder value and stabilizing market prices
+Companies like Tencent Holdings, Meituan, Xiaomi Group, and Kuaishou are leading the charge within the Hang Seng Tech Index, having executed significant buybacks this year, further reflecting their commitment to enhancing shareholder value and stabilizing market pricesThese persistent buyback activities are crucial as they not only improve investor confidence but also provide a safety net against market volatility.

 Looking ahead, various analysts are weighing in on where the Hong Kong market might be headedAccording to CITIC Construction Investment, the technology and internet sectors are showing clear signs of profit recovery, benefiting from a robust environment characterized by dividend promotions and repurchase activityHence, these sectors are of paramount interest to investors.